 “Non-reactions” are when a substance does not react at all – either staying clear or staying the original color of the test kit liquid.

 If you’re testing, for example, suspected cocaine with the Marquis kit then you should not see a reaction.
-This is useful as many substances that can be mixed with cocaine will react with marquis, like methamphetamine and various cathinones.
-If you see a reaction of any kind then this means that one of these other substances is present in the sample.
-This applies to many other spot kits / substances and is a very effective tool for identifying mixed substances.
+This is useful as many substances that can be mixed with cocaine will react with Marquis, like methamphetamine and various cathinones.
+If you see a reaction of any kind then this means that one of these other substances is present in your sample.
+This example applies to several other spot kits / substances and is a very effective tool for identifying dangerous mixtures.